blehh2556/ajufohoc/README.md

 4. Name your repository (e.g., ajufohoc).

-5. Navigate to choose visibility and set it to Public.
-This is so Pelican can access it later.
+5. Navigate to choose visibility.

+6. Set visibility to Public.
+(This is so Pelican can access it later).

-6. Check the box that says *"Add a README file."*
+7. Check the box that says *"Add a README file."*

-7. Scroll down and click "Create repository."
+8. Click "Create repository."

 **Part B: Connecting your online repository to your local machine**